 How to use a Spice Grinder:-

-Spice grinders are pretty small therefore you can only make smaller batches of flour at a time, but they do grind best when at least 2/3 full.
-How long this process takes will depend on how hard the grain, nut, or seed you wish to grind is; and also how fine a flour you want.
-Nuts and seeds generally take longer, and big nuts such as almonds should be chopped up as small as possible on a chopping board first.
+Spice grinders are pretty small, therefore you can only make smaller batches of flour at a time, but they do grind best when at least 2/3 full.
+How long this process takes will depend on how hard the grain, nut, or seed you wish to grind is, and also how fine a flour you want.
+Nuts and seeds generally take longer; and big nuts such as almonds should be chopped up as small as possible on a chopping board first.
 This will take some pressure off your grinder, and will also help you to avoid ending up with big lumps that won’t break down.

 Cooking with Oat Flour and other Wheat Free Flours

 Oat flour can be substituted for wheat flour in a rough ratio of 1 and a 1/2 cups of oat flour per 1 cup of wheat flour.
 This is a general rule only, and you will need to check specific recipes for more details on this as it will also depend on what you’re baking.
-All the other types of flours may have different ratios of which you can check out here.
+All the other types of flours may have different ratios which you can check out here.

 Potential Rising Issues

-How to Make Oat Flour in 60 Seconds
+Making You Own Oat Flour in 60 Seconds

 - To make oat flour you can use either rolled oats or steel cut oats; both work equally as well but the steel cut type may take a little longer to grind.
-Using organic oats will ensure they are free of any chemical and fertiliser residues which may even enhance flavour.
+Using organic oats will ensure they are free of any chemical and fertiliser residues and may even enhance the flavour.

 - Using a blender on its pulse setting or you food processor on its fast setting, you can blend 1 and a 1/4 cup of oats and yield about 1 cup of oat flour (this may vary slightly depending on the type of oats you use)